-Remarkably, several of the most common and traditional back pain treatments left a majority of patients who tried them dissatisfied—or even very dissatisfied.
+Remarkably, several of the most common and traditional back pain treatments left most patients who tried them dissatisfied—or even very dissatisfied.
 Over-the-counter pain medications, chiropractic care, and injections were all in the top 5 for high levels of patient dissatisfaction.

-In fact, over-the-counter pain medication was the #2 most unhelpful treatment—and that's a surprise.
-Over-the-counter pain medications are typically one of the first treatments people try, an idea that was supported by the survey results: more people tried this treatment option than any other option, excluding exercise.
+In fact, over-the-counter pain medication was second most unhelpful treatment—and that's a surprise.
+Over-the-counter pain medications are typically among the first treatments people try, an idea that was supported by the survey results: More people tried this treatment option than any other option, excluding exercise.

 When people wake up with pain or when pain flares up throughout the day, they'll turn to the medicine cabinet to find temporary pain relief.
-They'll grab Advil or Aleve or Tylenol and hope that it'll reduce the pain so that they can get through the day.
+They'll grab acetaminophen or ibuprofen, and hope it'll reduce the pain so they can get through the day.

-However, SpineUniverse's survey results seem to indicate those over-the-counter pain medications aren't really helping—or they aren't helping enough for people with back pain.
-71.2% of people who tried them were dissatisfied or worse with the result.
+However, the SpineUniverse survey results seem to indicate those over-the-counter pain medications aren't really helping—or they aren't helping enough for people with back pain.
+More than 70% (71.2%) of people who tried them were dissatisfied or worse with the result.

-No treatment should ever be dismissed, as everyone's pain and condition is different.
-Some people found relief with every one of these treatment options.
-Regardless of the numbers, patients shouldn't rule out a treatment option: it just may be the option that works for them.
+No treatment should ever be dismissed, as everyone's pain and condition are different.
+Some people found relief with all these treatment options.
+Regardless of the numbers, patients shouldn't rule out a treatment option: It just may be the option that works for them.

 However, the high percentage of patients dissatisfied with several mainstream treatments, including chiropractic care and injections, raises concern.
 These treatments undoubtedly benefit many patients, so they shouldn't be dismissed entirely.

-And when all is said and done, it is encouraging to know that massage garners such high patient satisfaction.
+And when all is said and done, it is encouraging to know that massage garnered such high patient satisfaction.
 Perhaps now we all have an excuse for extra visits to the spa.